OGGM/oggm/docs/add-module.rst

 - complying to OGGM's strict testing rules can be annoying, especially in the early stages of the development of a model
-- with you own repository you have full control on it's development while still being able to use the OGGM workflow and multi-processing capabilities
+- with you own repository you have full control on it's development while still being able to use the OGGM workflow and multiprocessing capabilities
 - with an external module the users who will use your model *will* have to download it from here and you can make sure that correct attribution is made to your work, i.e. by specifying that using this module requires a